 Bishop Robert F. Morneau is auxiliary bishop of the Diocese of Green Bay, Wisconsin.

 Mary Morrell is associate editor presenter for RENEW International in Plainfield, New Jersey, is an author, syndicated columnist, and freelance writer.
 She is also a trained hospice volunteer and bereavement facilitator.

 Pat Morrison writes from Ohio.
 A vowed laywoman in the Carmelite tradition, she is a member of the Association of Contemplative Sisters.

 Linus Mundy was the publisher at Abbey Press, a Benedictine publishing firm in St. Meinrad, Indiana.
 He is founder-director of CareNotes publications, and is the author of the books Slow-down Therapy and Prayer-Walking.

 Father Henri Nouwen

 Father Henri Nouwen was a diocesan priest from the Netherlands who lived much of his life in the United States and Canada.
 He was a university teacher and a writer, and during the last years of his life he lived with mentally handicapped persons as pastor of L’Arche Daybreak community in Toronto, Ontario.

-Ann O'Connor was the author of The Twelve Unbreakable Principles for Parents (Except When Necessary) from ACTA Publications.
+Ann O'Connor, deceased, was the author of The Twelve Unbreakable Principles for Parents (Except When Necessary) from ACTA Publications.

 Catherine E. O’Connell-Cahill.
 Catherine O’Connell-Cahill was senior with Claretian Publications and U.S. Catholic magazine in Chicago.
 She grew up listening to her father’s stories about the many colorful pipe-coverers who belonged to Local 17.